Torta Barozzi: the secret recipe of Modena cake revealed

 The recipe of Torta Barozzi

-The original recipe of Torta Barozzi is one of the best-kept secrets of Modena food scene, more than tigelle or borlenghi.
+The original recipe of Torta Barozzi is one of the best-kept secrets of the Modena food scene, more than tigelle or borlenghi.

 If you can’t visit Pasticceria Gollini in Vignola, or taste Torta Barozzi during our Modena food tour, you can still make it at home.